 Every year I write an article about how I am not going to tip my mail carrier for the holidays.
-I’m not a fan of tipping my mailman, garbage man, teachers, or a long list of folks.
+I’m not a fan of tipping my mailman, garbage man, and a long list of other folks.
 I typically take a lot of heat in the comment section for my anti-Christmas holiday tipping philosophy.

-A List Of Popular Holiday Tipping
+A List of Popular Holiday Tipping

-- Baby Sitter – One to two nights’ pay is about right for a baby sitter
+- Baby Sitter – One to two nights’ pay is about right for a babysitter

 - Dog Walker – Tip your regular dog walker up to a week’s pay.

 - Hairstylist – The normal cost of a visit would be a nice tip for a stylist you see regularly.